Process Outcome Framework

 Dig deeper with Sebastian →

-At the core of this type of heuristic framework are four action steps typically involved in the process of technology transfer: Exposure, adoption, implementation, and practice.
+At the core of this type of heuristic framework are four action steps typically involved in the process of technology transfer… Exposure… adoption… Implementation… practice

-Simpson extends the Process Outcome Framework into organizational change, describing technology transfer as a sequential four-stage process analogous in structure to the patient recovery model.
+Simpson extends the Process Outcome Framework into organizational change, arguing that technology transfer follows a four-stage process that mirrors the sequential logic applied to individual patient recovery.

 Simpson, D. Dwayne, A conceptual framework for drug treatment process and outcomes, 2004supporting